This review was updated on June 20,2005.

-A political black comedy without the bite of the classic military satires it tries to emulate, “Guy X” reps a disappointing sophomore outing for Scottish helmer Saul Metzstein after his winning feature debut, “Late Night Shopping."
-Despite summer and fall fest exposure and awards at Taormina for Metzstein, Stateside distribution looks to be problematic.
+A political black comedy without the bite of the classic military satires it tries to emulate, “Guy X” reps a disappointing sophomore outing for Scottish helmer Saul Metzstein after his winning feature debut, “Late Night Shopping” (2001).
+Story of a G.I.
+Joe stumbling on a U.S. government cover-up in Greenland during the waning years of the Cold War lacks punch, despite a mature lead perf by Jason Biggs and fine location lensing by Francois Dagenais.
+Despite summer and fall fest exposure and awards at Taormina for Metzstein and Biggs, Stateside distribution looks to be problematic.

 Scripters John Paul Chapple and Steve Attridge have updated the post-Korean War setting of John Griesemer’s novel, “No One Thinks of Greenland,” to 1979, when the Soviet Union was still the great enemy.

 Cpl.
 Rudy Spruance (Biggs) is vomited out of a military plane that barely stops on a lonely runway in Greenland.
 Rudy wakes up in the base infirmary, where he discovers (a) he isn’t in Hawaii, where he was supposed to be transferred, and (b) everyone is calling him Martin Pederson.

 Base commander Cpl.
 Lane Woolwrap (Jeremy Northam), an Army blowhard written with obvious nods to “Catch-22,” refuses to listen to Rudy’s claims of mistaken identity and informs him that he’s a public information officer assigned to start a morale-boosting newspaper.
 The one reasonable figure is Sgt.
 Irene Teale (Natascha McElhone), assistant to — but also g.f of — Woolwrap.